About the Journal

 ParadigmPlus publishes one volume per year and three numbers per volume.
-The first volume was published in April 2020.
+The first number was published in April 2020.

 ParadigmPlus performs a double-blind peer-review process, where the reviewers do not know the names or affiliations of the authors and the reviewer reports provided to the authors are anonymous.
 Every submission will be reviewed by three experts.
 Reviewers will also be asked to indicate how innovative and significant the research is.
 The Editors will reach a decision based on these reports.
 When a submission is accepted, the editor will include the names and affiliation of the reviewers in alphabetical order by last name.